Hillclimbing

 Hillclimbing, also known as hill climbing, speed hillclimbing, or speed hill climbing, is a branch of motorsport in which drivers compete against the clock to complete an uphill course.
-It is one of the oldest forms of motorsport, since the first known hillclimb at La Turbie near Nice, France, took place as long ago as 31 January 1897.
-The hillclimb held at Shelsley Walsh, in Worcestershire, England, is the world's oldest continuously staged motorsport event still staged on its original course, having been first run in 1905.
+It is one of the oldest forms of motorsport, dating back to the first known hillclimb at La Turbie near Nice, France, on January 31, 1897.
+The hillclimb held at Shelsley Walsh, in Worcestershire, England, is the world's oldest continuously staged motorsport event still run on its original course, first run in 1905.

+Motorcycle hillclimbing can take part on steep dirt hills.

 Europe

-Hillclimbs in continental Europe are usually held on courses which are several kilometres long, taking advantage of the available hills and mountains including the Alps.
+Hillclimbs in continental Europe are usually held on courses which are several kilometers long, taking advantage of the available hills and mountains, including the Alps.
 The most prestigious competition is the FIA European Hill Climb Championship.

 Austria

 An Austrian venue: Gaisberg.
 A historic course is at Semmering.

 France

-The French hill climb championship, or Championnat de France de la Montagne, has been one of the most competitive of the European national series, attracting many new F2 and 2-litre sports cars during the 1970s and early 1980s.
-Notable champions from this period include Pierre Maublanc (1967 and 1968), Daniel Rouveyran (1969), Hervé Bayard (1970) and Jimmy Mieusset (1971, 1972, 1973 and 1974).
+The French hill climb championship, or Championnat de France de la Montagne, has been one of the most competitive of the European national series, attracting many new F2 and 2-liter sports cars during the 1970s and early 1980s.
+Notable champions from this period include Pierre Maublanc (1967 and 1968), Daniel Rouveyran (1969), Hervé Bayard (1970), and Jimmy Mieusset (1971, 1972, 1973, and 1974).
 The best-known Course de Côte are Mont Ventoux and Mont-Dore.